Bianca St-Georges

-Bianca Rose St-Georges (born July 28, 1997) is a Canadian professional soccer player who plays as a winger for the Canadian national team.
+Bianca Rose St-Georges (born July 28, 1997) is a Canadian professional soccer player who plays as a defender or winger for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Canadian national team.

 St-Georges played college soccer as a right back for the West Virginia Mountaineers and was named the Big 12 Defensive Player of the Year in 2018.
 She was drafted by the Chicago Red Stars in the third round of the 2019 NWSL College Draft.
 She has also played for the North Carolina Courage and the Utah Royals.

 Early life

 St-Georges was born and raised in Saint-Charles-Borromée, Quebec to a Canadian father and an American mother.
 She began playing soccer at age five with St-Félix De Valois.
 Afterwards, she played with AS Laser.
 At age 13, she joined the Canadian REX program in Quebec.

 College career

 St-Georges attended West Virginia University, where she played for the women's soccer team as a defender.
 She was the Big 12 Conference Freshman of the Year in 2015.
 She was the Big 12 Conference Defensive Player of the Year in 2018.